HrishavBakulBarua/GTA-HDR/README.md

 # GTA-HDR
-Dataset and code for our newly proposed LDR-HDR dataset called GTA-HDR
+Dataset and code for our newly proposed LDR-HDR dataset: GTA-HDR

 ## Overview

-The official implementation of our GTA-HDR Benchmark:
+The official implementation of our GTA-HDR Benchmark Dataset:

 ![My Image](assets/GTA-HDR-Teaser-min.png)